Diversity & Inclusion Statement

 Curate/Assistant for Trinity Cathedral and St. Paul’s, Sacramento

-View Trinity/St. Paul’s Job Description Here
+View Trinity Cathedral + St. Paul’s Job Description Here

 Job Summary: The Curate/Assistant will serve at the diocesan cathedral (1/2 time) and at an